dougj0220/java-digital-marketplace-example/README.md

           "certificateLocation" : "http://localhost:8080/DigitalMarketplace/certificate/VXJ8CL0FP9CPHP5BGWLSLMH3C9S1R5XJ"
         }

+    And this one did the same thing for the consumer.
+Each private notary key is _password_ protected, so each identity will need to provide their password to use it to _notarize_ a token or transaction.

  1. Create and certify 10 new "StarBucks" tokens:

-        Enter command: certify-batch -merchant starbucks -accountant digital-accountant -type StarBucks -count 10

-        Enter notary key password for the starbucks: SB
+        Enter command: certify-batch -merchant starbucks -accountant digital-accountant -type StarBucks -count 10 Enter notary key password for the starbucks: SB

         INFO Sending the digital accountant a request to certify the new tokens...
         INFO certifyResponse: {
           "status" : "Succeeded",